By Amy Gorin, MS, RDN

-Those excluded from the free pass?
-People who haven’t yet begun a coffee habit and women who may become pregnant, are pregnant, or are breastfeeding.
+Now, if you're pregnant, you have a different caffeine story.
+This advice also applies to people who haven’t yet begun a coffee habit and women who may become pregnant or are breastfeeding.

 While these amounts are not connected with adverse health effects, too much caffeine could have consequences.

 A report from the International Agency for Research on Cancer (IARC), a working group of the World Health Organization (WHO), published in The Lancet Oncology, gives us reassurance about drinking our morning caffeine.
 Drinking coffee does not cause cancer.

 This is big news because back in 1991, the same group assessed coffee as possibly carcinogenic, specifically in regard to bladder cancer.
 Back then, a limited database of studies was used.

 In the new evaluation, a much larger database of research of more than 1,000 studies was looked at.
 Coffee consumption was not correlated with bladder cancer—and coffee intake was found to have some protection against endometrial cancer and liver cancer.